Ashen-Wastes-Studios/Ashen-GPT/README.md

-# Ashen AI Base
+# Ashen GPT

-Ashen AI Base is a high-performance, custom PyTorch implementation of a **Qwen-like Transformer architecture** trained from scratch on a hybrid dataset of literature and multi-language open-source code.
+Ashen GPT is a high-performance, custom PyTorch implementation of a **Qwen-like Transformer architecture** trained from scratch on a hybrid dataset of literature and multi-language open-source code.
 It is specifically optimized for consumer hardware (tested and tuned for 8GB VRAM GPUs).

 ---